Curated OER

 Sex-Linked Genes and Disorders

-In this genes worksheet, students determine how the gender of a baby is produced plus explore sex-linked disorders such as hemophilia.
-This worksheet has 20 fill in the blank and 8 short answer questions.
+In this genes instructional activity, students determine how the gender of a baby is produced plus explore sex-linked disorders such as hemophilia.
+This instructional activity has 20 fill in the blank and 8 short answer questions.

 Curated OER